 Economics Scholarships

-Questions regarding funding opportunities for PhD students can be emailed to Emily Gibson at econgrad@gmu.edu.
+Questions regarding funding opportunities for doctoral students can be emailed to econgrad@gmu.edu.

 Evelyn L. Pugh Memorial Graduate Fellowship in History Endowment

-Established in 1987 in memory of Dr. Evelyn L. Pugh by her husband, Dr. Robert E. Pugh, and others, to benefit graduate students in history.
-Evelyn Pugh was the first chair of the Department of History.
+The Evelyn L. Pugh Memorial Graduate Fellowship in History Endowment was established in 1987 in memory of Evelyn L. Pugh by her husband, Robert E. Pugh, and others, to benefit graduate students in history.
+Evelyn Pugh was the first chair of the Department of History and Art History.
 Robert Pugh is a former faculty member in the School of Management.
 Recipient must be studying history at the graduate level.

 This scholarship is awarded by faculty nomination only, at the discretion of the department.